 Cindy Laquidara, a long-time resident of the Jacksonville area, is an experienced and venerated attorney.
 She has held a number of prominent positions throughout her thirty-plus year career.
 Cindy served as the Chief Deputy to the General Counsel for the Consolidated City of Jacksonville for over a decade beginning in 1998.
 In 2010, she transitioned to the role of General Counsel, a position she held until 2014.
 Currently, Cindy serves as a Partner at Akerman LLP.
 She is a graduate of the University of Massachusetts, Amherst and earned her JD from Boston College Law School where she was a member the of the Editorial Board of the Law Review.

 She has been recognized for her outstanding work throughout her career.
 Namely, she has won a myriad awards including, but not limited to, Jacksonville Magazine’s Top Legal Professional in 2013, Jacksonville Women Lawyer’s Association Woman Lawyer of the Year in 2005, and The Jacksonville Financial News & Daily Record, Lawyer of the year in 2010.
+Most recently, Cindy was nominated by Best Lawyer’s and won a spot on 2017’s Best Lawyers in America.
+This award consists of nominations provided by legal peers and show just how pertinent Cindy Laquidara’s role as a lawyer is in her community.

 Growing up in Boston, Massachusetts as the daughter of Italian immigrants, Cindy Laquidara has always appreciated the importance of hard-work.
 However, she has developed a number of hobbies and interests outside of her career, a few of which came as a surprise to Cindy herself.
 In addition to her love of the outdoors and hiking, Cindy enjoys spending time with her friends, fostering animals, learning about ancient history, and a great cup of coffee.